CO-FOUNDER & MANAGING PARTNER

-Rene Savelsberg is the co-founder, CEO and Managing Director of SET Ventures since its creation in 2007.
+Rene Savelsberg is Co-founder and Managing Partner of SET Ventures since its creation in 2007.
 He is responsible for the strategy and overall operations of the SET Funds.
 He serves on the Board of MicroShade and Elmodis and is observer on the Board of sonnen and General Fusion.
 He also served on the Board of Epyon which was acquired by ABB in June 2011 and AlertMe which was acquired by British Gas in 2015.

 Between 1997 and 2004 Rene led the Philips Corporate Venturing activities, initially in Silicon Valley and later expanding into Europe and Israel, managing investments in over 40 companies, including some highly successful investments; TiVo, Magic4 and Cambridge Silicon Radio.
 After Philips decided to depart from its corporate VC involvement Rene successfully divested the portfolio by the end of 2004.
 In the meantime, he joined Philips’ Corporate M&A department where he was also responsible for semiconductor-related transactions and was instrumental in the € 6.4 billion divestment of the Philips Semiconductor Division, now called NXP.

 Rene’s knowledge from these investments was focused on the digital transition of industries, specifically the digitisation of the media delivery industry and the digitisation of the lighting sector.

 In September 2006 Rene joined Philips Consumer Electronics in the capacity of Vice President, New Business Development, focusing on new value spaces for this division of Philips Electronics N.V.